isaacvitor/postgresql-nutshell/README.md

 It includes a complete PostgreSQL environment with pgAdmin using Docker Compose for development and learning.

+## 📖 Presentation

+The complete presentation is available in PDF format: [PostgreSQL in a nutshell](docs/postgresql-nutshell-presentation.pdf)

 ## 📋 Prerequisites

 - Docker